umarhassan-mitodl/12.007-spring-2013/content/pages/readings.md

 {{< tdopen >}}

-Bambach, Richard K. "[Phanerozoic Biodiversity Mass Extinctions](http://dx.doi.org/10.1146/annurev.earth.33.092203.122654)." _Annual Review of Earth and Planetary Sciences_ 34 (2006): 127–155.
+Bambach, Richard K. "{{% resource_link "a37e55ba-bfbb-4fbc-ae0f-56a2baff43a4" "Phanerozoic Biodiversity Mass Extinctions" %}}." _Annual Review of Earth and Planetary Sciences_ 34 (2006): 127–155.

-Payne, Jonathan L., and Matthew E. Clapham. "[End-Permian Mass Extinction in the Oceans: An Ancient Analog for the Twenty-First Century?](http://dx.doi.org/10.1146/annurev-earth-042711-105329)" _Annual Review of Earth and Planetary Sciences_ 40 (2012): 89–111.
+Payne, Jonathan L., and Matthew E. Clapham. "{{% resource_link "393ed0d8-a09a-48e4-8aec-31b3960689f6" "End-Permian Mass Extinction in the Oceans: An Ancient Analog for the Twenty-First Century?" %}}" _Annual Review of Earth and Planetary Sciences_ 40 (2012): 89–111.

 {{< tdclose >}}